arkency/posts/posts/2017-10-19-relative-testing-vs-absolute-testing.md

 ).to eq(8061336739304082551)
 ```

 You might scream _🙀🙀 but that test has no value 😱😱_.
-Run it on your computer, CI, ruby 1.9 - ruby 2.5, jruby, rubinius and the value might differ and your test can fail.
+Run it on your computer, CI, ruby 1.9 - ruby 2.5, JRuby, Rubinius and the value might differ and your test can fail.
 What could that tell you?
 Maybe, whether your hashing function is stable in a distributed, heterogeneous environment.

 ## Example 2